tlevine/urchin/readme.md

 ignored.
 Thus, fixtures and libraries can be included sloppily within the test directory tree.
 The test passes if the file exits 0; otherwise, it fails.

+In case you care about the order in which your tests execute, consider that urchin looks for files within a directory in the following manner.

+    for file in *; do
+      do_something_with_test_file $file
+    done

+Tests within a directory are executed in whatever order `*` returns.

 ### Writing cross-shell compatibility tests for testing shell code

 While you could write your test scripts to explicitly invoke the functionality